claytongearhart/squid/docs/progressLog.md

 Had the idea to give up deserializing raw scope depth object and instead only serialize more complex object with word types and an more context of the content.
 I then wrote the necessary code for it

 ### 2021-11-4 - NaN
 I brainstormed ideas for entire word namespace.
 I want to utilize inheritance and polymorphism because I've never used them before.
 I'm planning on having base classes of `word` and `objectCall` and then have derived objects for every `word` such as `variable` and `function` derived from `word` and have objects such as `variableAccess` and `function` will be derived from `objectCall`.

+## 2021-11-27 - 3 Hours
+While I was trying to figure out my AST, I noticed that most of the publications I read did everything quite a bit differently that I had so I decided to overhaul everything.
+I consolidated my scanner and preprocessor into one source file that compiles to one executable and I plan on writing my AST in python because of there are more resources also I think the implicit and dynamic nature of python will help.